S-Erase/Gravitational-Lensing-Simulator/README.md

 otherwise flat space.
 It bends light according to the laws of General Relativity.

 #### Reissner–Nordström spacetime
 Reissner–Nordström spacetime is a generalised version of Schwarzchild spacetime which accounts for the electric charge of a black hole.
 Unlike in classical models of gravity, the electric charge and angular momentum of mass influences gravitational forces.
+Increasing the electric charge enough will cause the event horizon to vanish, causing a "naked singularity", currently thought to be impossible in nature.

 ## Controls